The Courtship of Eddie's Father (TV series): Failed re-makes

-There have been three attempts at re-making the show, none of which resulted in a new series.
+There have been three attempts at remaking the show, none of which resulted in a new series.

-As early as 1999, Entertainment Weekly reported plans for Nicolas Cage to star in and produce a feature film remake of the series.
+As early as 1999, Entertainment Weekly reported plans for Nicolas Cage to star in and produce a feature-film remake of the series.
 In a 2011 interview, Brandon Cruz believed Cage was likely no longer interested in the project because Cage's son Weston, who would have played Eddie, had grown too old for the part.

-In 2003, filming began on a new television pilot which starred Ken Marino and Josh Hutcherson, but it was not picked up by a network.
+In 2003 filming began on a new television pilot which starred Ken Marino and Josh Hutcherson, but it was not picked up by a network.
 The child star of the previous series, Brandon Cruz, played a supporting role.

-In 2014, Willie Garson was developing a version in which he would star as Norman Tinker.
-Garson was going to write and produce alongside feature filmmakers Mark Levin, Jennifer Flackett and Conan O'Brien.
-The series never eventuated.
+In 2014 Willie Garson was developing a version in which he would star as Norman Tinker.
+Garson was going to write and produce alongside feature filmmakers Mark Levin, Jennifer Flackett, and Conan O'Brien.
+The series never went into production.